-Savannah Niles is an artist/researcher based in Cambridge, MA.
+Savannah Niles is an artist/researcher currently based in Cambridge, MA.
 She builds things that respond broadly to the vernacular of computation: the image of wires; the unresolved relationship between the solid world and a softer one; the meandering, undecided flow of information and our response to it.
-She is also concerned with the relationship between information and communities-- in particular, the ways a community can gain greater access to the information it produces, and the implications of this.